Terms & Conditions

 Abuse is a form of maltreatment.
 Somebody may abuse or neglect a vulnerable adult by inflicting harm or by failing to act to prevent harm.
 Abuse may occur in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse may also take the form of self-harm.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.

 Abuse can take different forms and includes physical abuse, sexual abuse, emotional abuse and neglect.
-You may become aware of a concern through your own observations, something that someone else tells you about a child or something the child themselves tells you.
+You may become aware of a concern through your own observations, something that someone else tells you about a person or something the person themselves tells you.

 A member of staff could become an adult at risk at any time during their employment at HyperionDev.
 Colleagues may notice a change in appearance or behaviour, attendance or performance.
 Whilst these do not necessarily indicate abuse or neglect, they may indicate a cause for concern.